eugeneboyah/Adress_book/README.md

 Returning to the main menu.
 Enter a country name that you want to search (or 'exit' to quit):
 ~~~
-#### After user quit the program the program will display all the information user searches for in the program as a search history for review.
+#### The Program is modify to store not just the fact that a search was performed but also the details of the search results.
+That is, after user quit the program the program will display all the information user searches for in the program as a search history for review.
 + eg:
 ~~~
 Goodbye, Eugene!
 Have a nice day.